 In the magazine business, the Back Page is where you'd find all the weird goofs that we couldn't fit in anywhere else.
 Some may call it "filler"; we prefer "a whole page to make terrible jokes that are tangentially related to the content of the mag".

 We don't have (paper) pages on the internet, but we still love terrible jokes — so welcome to our semi-regular feature, Back Page.
-Today we delve into the story of the elusive, mercurial man that is the fabled 'Uncle At Nintendo'...
+Today, Kerry delves into the story of the elusive, mercurial man that is the fabled 'Uncle At Nintendo'...

 An uncle.
 Maybe yours, maybe your friend’s.
 Maybe the uncle of someone who goes by the name MIYAM0T0S_HAIR online.